The Community Health Workers for Advancing Public Health within Immigrant/Refugee and Native American Communities Program

 HRSA Funding

-This program is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of an award totaling $3,000,000 with 0% financed with non-governmental sources.
+This program is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of an award totaling $3,000,000 with 0 percent financed with non-governmental sources.
 The contents are those of the author(s) and do not necessarily represent the official view of, nor an endorsement, by HRSA, HHS, or the U.S. Government.
 For more information, please visit HRS.gov.